digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-5.md

 * Will be participating on the Mindsphere training during the meeting.
 * Is preparing and will deliver a talk on the cloud version of the into-cps tools next week.

+#### Carlos
+* Will be participating on the Mindsphere training during the meeting
+* Waorking in the conection to the UR robots through a FMU

 Meeting Minutes
 ===============